darron/iron_worker_examples/dotnet/href_parser/README.md

-Example which describes how to build project in Visual Studio and run it in Iron.io Worker
+Building a Visual Studio project to run on IronWorker
 -------------

 <p align="center">